494 Bombardment Group (H)

 STRENGTH.
 PERSONNEL: 74 Officers 574 Enlisted men.

-Officers and 173 Enlisted men.
-At the end of the month 56 Officers and 61 Enlisted men were
+MISSION: The ground echelon left by’ boat on 17 August, leaving an air echelon detachment of 67 Officers and 173 Enlisted men.
+At the end of the month 56 Officers and 61 Enlisted men were on Detached Service at the gunnery school at Hickam Field.

 865th BOMBARDMENT SQUADRON

-ORGANIZATION: The ground echelon left by boat on 17 August under the command of Major
+ORGANIZATION: The ground echelon left by boat on 17 August under the command of Major GORRELL.
+7 Officers and 184 Enlisted men of this Squadron were thus destined to be among those crossing the Equator before their next duty station is reached.

-PERSOTWrT.- Total strength on 1 August was 74 Officers and 372 Enlisted men.
+PERSONNEL – Total strength on 1 August was 74 Officers and 372 Enlisted men.

 866th BOMBARDMENT SQUADRON

-Sgt.
+Captain R. L. EDWARDS, S/ Sgt.
+W. G. McKEE, Sgt.
+H. C. KRINKE, Sgt.
 L. M. BOWERS, Cpl.
 O. F. WIELAND, Pfc.
 M. G. McFARLAND.

 OPERATIONS: During the month 110 crew hours were flown.
-Flights were night transition, searchlight,
+Flights were night transition, searchlight, formation, individual night navigation, and individual day bombing missions.
+The degree of proficiency was high because of the exceptional abilities of the crew members and good weather.

 867th BOMBARDMENT SQUADRON

-proceed to the new station by air when so ordered.
-63 Officers and 174 enlisted men make up the
+ORGANIZATION: On 17 August the squadron ground echelon left Barking Sands Air Field.
+This consisted of seven Officers and 192 enlisted men.
+The Air Echelon or 867th Detachment will proceed to the new station by air when so ordered.
+63 Officers and 174 enlisted men make up the Air Echelon.

+PERSONNEI.- Strength at the end of August was 70 Officers , 366 Enlisted Men.
+This is a shortage of 45 Officers and 66 Enlisted men from the authorized Squadron strength.
 The ground echelon lay in port for seven days after leaving this station with inadequate facilities for recreation or utilization of leisure time., which seemed to indicate poor planning to some degree.
-A goodly portion of the non-commissioned officers of the air echelon which remained behind were of the opinion that a well coordinated training program shotild have been started to not only utilize the excess time on hand after the departure of the ground echelon, but also to prepare the air echelon physically as well as mentally with the various aspects and problems which will be encountered with the imminent movement.
+A goodly portion of the non-commissioned officers of the air echelon which remained behind were of the opinion that a well coordinated training program should have been started to not only utilize the excess time on hand after the departure of the ground echelon, but also to prepare the air echelon physically as well as mentally with the various aspects and problems which will be encountered with the imminent movement.

-Navigators have received two hours instruction, one hour of film and six hours of practical use in
+NAVIGATION: One Loran Navigation set was installed in the staff airplane, B-24J # 44-40791 All navigators have received two hours instruction, one hour of film and six hours of practical use in the Loran System of Navigation.

 3 Nov 1944 – Entered combat with attacks against Japanese airfields on Yap and Koror.
-Conducted.strikes on other bypassed enemy installations in the Pacific and against the Japanese in the Philippines.
+Conducted strikes on other bypassed enemy installations in the Pacific and against the Japanese in the Philippines.
 Late in 1944 hit gun-emplacements, personnel areas, and storage depots on Corregidor and Caballo at the entrance to Manila Bay; bombed radio installations and power plants at Japanese bases in the Philippines; and attacked enemy-held airfields, including

 Clark Field on Luzon.
 Early in 1945 struck airfields on Mindanao and ammunition and supply dumps in the Davao Gulf and Illana Bay areas.